gophergala/wisdom/README.md

 # Wisdom

-Wisdom is a [Startup Quote](http://startupquote.com) API.
+Wisdom is a Startup Quote API.

-The idea is to provide an access to famous quote by people from startup ecosystem that can resused by developer inside their apps.
+The idea is to provide an access to famous quotes by people from startup ecosystem that can be reused by developer inside their apps.

-Potential apps is like [Product Hunt](http://producthunt.com), [Beta List](http://betalist.com) and other related tech, startup, business site.
+Potential apps is like [Product Hunt](http://producthunt.com), [Beta List](http://betalist.com) and other related startup community.

 ## Mission